 A donor acknowledgment letter is more than just a “thank you” letter.
-Nonprofits have certain requirements to follow — including providing donors with a donation “receipt” — often called an acknowledgment letter.
+Tax-exempt nonprofits have certain requirements to follow — including providing donors with a donation “receipt” — often called an acknowledgment letter.

-Donors giving more than $250 in a single contribution to a nonprofit organization need a written acknowledgment from a nonprofit to claim that deduction on their individual income tax return.
+Donors giving more than $250 in a single contribution to a tax-exempt nonprofit organization need a written acknowledgment from the organization to claim that deduction on their individual income tax return.

 Does it have to be in a certain format?

 Proper written acknowledgments can include many forms — letters, e-mails, or postcards.
-There is no official IRS form that the nonprofit organization has to complete.
+There is no official IRS form that the exempt organization has to complete.

 When does the nonprofit need to send the written acknowledgment letter to donors?